graphicmida-wq/SurfAcademy/replit.md

 The design features a surf-culture aesthetic with a turquoise and ocean-blue color palette.
 Hero sliders and page headers are customizable, supporting images, titles, subtitles, and optional logos with size and position controls.

-**Advanced Page Builder CMS**: Custom pages now feature a professional page builder system similar to Elementor/WordPress with:
+**Advanced Page Builder CMS**: Custom pages feature a professional page builder system similar to Elementor/WordPress with:
 - **Menu Integration**: Pages can be published to header menu, footer menu, or kept hidden
 - **Text Blocks**: Visual editor with full typography controls (font family, size, weight, line-height, letter-spacing, color, alignment) and spacing/padding controls
 - **Image Blocks**: File upload support with dimension controls, aspect ratios, and alignment options